thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

-Inside the `<script>` section we'll add a new function called `asyncData` which will call back to our `myapi` app with axios calls and get the data and swap out the placholder data with real data!
+Inside the `<script>` section we'll add a new function called `asyncData` which will call back to our `myapi` app with axios calls and get the data and swap out the placeholder data with real data!

 ```js
   1 <template>